 Gamma is the rate of change in an option’s delta – meaning how fast the sensitivity of an option´s price to the move of the underlying security changes, while its price moves closer to or farther away from the option´s strike price.

-The basic concept is that, depending on the market environment, option market makers are exposed to gamma differently and will need to constantly adjust their hedging activity to control their risk – this creates very real buying or selling pressure in the market.
+The basic concept is that, depending on the market environment, option market makers are exposed to gamma differently, and will need to constantly adjust their hedging activity to control their risk – this creates very real buying or selling pressure in the market.

-In a quiet up-move their gamma exposure is usually long and when the S&P 500 moves up dealers will sell index futures in an amount that can reach billions of dollars for each single point the index moves.
+In a quiet up-move dealers’ gamma exposure is usually long and when the S&P 500 moves up dealers will sell index futures in an amount that can reach billions of dollars for each single point the index moves.
 They do the opposite when the index falls and thereby suppress volatility.

 We could see this play out clearly when the S&P 500 climbed to new all-time highs from October 2019 to February 2020 – gamma exposure was extremely long and price seemed to be „pinned” to certain levels.